 If you have the skills and a suitable area you could try the Cobra launch

 For more tips on launching in strong wind, check out our short video focusing on preparation.
-The full version is available on Patreon

 The other risky phase of the flight in strong wind will be the landing.
 Here you will be exposed to the turbulence created by obstacles on the ground, and perhaps a sheer layer if the surface has created a pool of slow-moving air in a protected, recessed, or cool area.